danielsaidi/PresentationKit/Sources/PresentationKit/PresentationKit.docc/Getting-Started-Article.md

 By using typed focus values, you can inject as many contexts as you like and use each value to access the correct context.

-### Navigation
+### Automated Error Alerts

-PresentationKit has navigation-related types that makes it easier to manage navigation in navigation stack.
+PresentationKit has an ``ErrorAlerter`` protocol that makes it easy to automatically present error alerts, for instance when a SwiftUI triggers an asynchronous operation that fails.

+To use the ``ErrorAlerter`` protocol, just let your view or model implement it, then use any ``ErrorAlerter/tryWithErrorAlert(_:)`` function to trigger an asynchronous operation that will automatically alert any errors that are thrown.

+### Navigation Utilities

-The ``NavigationContext`` can be used to observe a navigation path, while ``NavigationButton`` can be used to trigger a navigation with a button instead of a NavigationLink.
+PresentationKit has a ``NavigationContext`` that can be used to observe a navigation path, as well as a ``NavigationButton`` that can be used to trigger a navigation with a button instead of a NavigationLink.